daidodo/format-imports/README.md

 When reading from `STDIN`, you can specify the source code type via this option.

-If it's not set but `--output` is provided, `format-imports` will try to infer code type from output file extension.
+If it's not set but `--output` is provided, `format-imports` will try to infer code type from the output file extension.

 ## Format a Directory